jdunkerley/jdunkerley/alteryx-least-squares.md

 We start by taking a standard macro input.
 I have chosen not to expose a FieldMap but instead create new variables called `__X__` and `__Y__`.
 I use a drop down box to allow you to map the field to each, using an action tool to update the raw XML of a pair of formula tools.

 Next, I compute values for `__XX__` and `__XY__` which I will need to compute the totals.
 Then it is on to the Summarize tool to compute the five values I need.
-Additionally, I use a List Box to allow selection of the Group By within this tool.
+Additionally, I use a List Box to allow selection of the Group By within this macro.
 This is a little fiddly inside the formula for action tool, but basically it works by adding the group by entries to the raw XML of the summarise:

 ```
 IIF([#1]='""',